LegendaryGuard/BFP/README.md

   - the player monster is labeled 'MON' on the scoreboard so teammates can identify them quickly
   - the player monster has a larger floating sprite chat
   - the player monster has a larger shadow effect similar to regular players
+  - the player monster has a large dynamic light when charging or using ki
   - the player monster's ki trails are larger than other players'
   - the player monster generates bigger bubbles, smoke, and antigrav rock particles when charging/using ki boost
   - player monster's first-person and first-person vis mode viewpoints work properly